 Prep the kids.

-If you have kids, and there’s a possibility you’ll be stuck in an airport (or on the tarmac) for a while, you might want to try some of these tricks for flying with toddlers contributing editor Brook Wilkinson.
+If you have kids, and there’s a possibility you’ll be stuck in an airport (or on the tarmac) for a while, you might want to try some of these tricks for flying with toddlers shared by contributing editor Brook Wilkinson.
 One of her secrets is to bring a bunch of new, very cheap toys to keep her son occupied.
 “Scour the library book sales and Target $1 bins for inexpensive options,” she writes.
 “Some of my favorites: play dough, pipe cleaners, magnetic playsets, and reusable sticker pads.
 On one flight, a pack of small monster trucks entertained Zeke for a good 30 minutes.
 Just make sure that you liberate toys from their plastic clamshell packaging at home, while you still have access to scissors!”

 Do what you have to do to avoid as much stress as possible.